Incumbent Worker Training Grants can help you offset costs for implementing ITAR or Quality Training Programs or MIL-STD-810 Test Programs.

 Incumbent Worker Training Program Grant Assistance – CVG Strategy

-CVG Strategy will help you with the grant application and assistance to manage the paperwork to process training conducted for ITAR and Quality Training Programs, which both qualify for Incumbent Worker Training Program Grants.
+CVG Strategy will help you with the grant application and assistance to manage the paperwork to process training conducted for ITAR, Quality Management, Training Programs, and MIL-STD-810 courses which qualify for Incumbent Worker Training Program Grants.